ready4-dev/readyforwhatsnext/content/en/docs/Tutorials/Using-Modules/Score-Health-Utility/index.en.md

 To derive a health utility score from the raw responses to a multi-attribute utility instrument it is necessary to implement a scoring algorithm.
 Scoring algorithms for the Assessment of Quality of Life Six Dimension (AQoL-6D) are publicly available in SPSS format (<https://www.aqol.com.au/index.php/scoring-algorithms>).

-However, to include scoring algorithms in reproducible research workflows, it is desirable to have these algorithms available in open science languages such as R. The `scorz` package includes [ready4 framework model modules](https://www.ready4-dev.com/docs/framework/implementation/modularity/#ready4-model-modules) of [the ready4 youth mental health economic model](https://www.ready4-dev.com/docs/model/) that provide R implementations of the adult and adolescent versions of the AQoL-6D scoring algorithms.
+However, to include scoring algorithms in reproducible research workflows, it is desirable to have these algorithms available in open science languages such as R. The `scorz` package includes [ready4 framework modules](https://www.ready4-dev.com/docs/framework/implementation/modularity/#ready4-model-modules) of [the readyforwhatsnext youth mental health economic model](https://readyforwhatsnext.com/) that provide R implementations of the adult and adolescent versions of the AQoL-6D scoring algorithms.

 ## Ingest data